sasha0552/ToriLinux/airootfs/home/tori/.local/share/tori/patches/README.md

 ## Patch types

 ### Drop PState In Idle (DPSII)

-> [!IMPORTANT]
-The DPSII patches have been superseded by the `nvidia-pstated` daemon, which can be found [here](https://github.com/sasha0552/nvidia-pstated).
-The daemon does not require application patching and switches performance states automatically.

 These patches can be used to automatically manage the performance states of NVIDIA GPUs using the [nvidia-pstate](https://github.com/sasha0552/nvidia-pstate).